zurb/foundation-apps/README.md

 ## Contributing

-We love opinions!
-If you have feedback on the grid system, the UI components, the Angular modules, or anything else, open a new issue or contribute to one of our existing [discussion topics](https://github.com/zurb/foundation-apps/labels/discussion).
+We love feedback!
+Help us find bugs and suggest improvements or new features.
+Follow us on Twitter at [@ZURBFoundation](https://twitter.com/zurbfoundation) to keep up-to-date with what's new, or to just shoot the breeze.

-While we work towards a release candidate, we'll only be accepting PRs for new features from the core Foundation team.
+If you find a problem or have an idea, open a [new issue](https://github.com/zurb/foundation-apps/issues) on GitHub.
+When filing a bug report, make sure you specify the browser and operating system you're on, and toss us a screenshot or show us how we can recreate the issue.